DheerajRamKalava/ai-agent-paper-summarizer/docs/report.md

 ## 2. Problem Statement

 ### The Manual Task
 As a data science student, I spend 5-10 hours per week reading academic papers.
-The process is:
-1. Download PDF (2 min)
-2. Skim through to find abstract (3 min)
-3. Read and understand abstract (5-10 min)
-4. Decide if paper is relevant (2 min)
+The process is to spend time to skim through the whole pdf and decide if the paper is relevant.

 **Total**: 10-15 minutes per paper

-With 10 papers per week, that's **2.5 hours of repetitive work**.
+More the papers, more the time

 ### The Automated Solution
 An AI agent that: